Counting using Hall Algebras II. Extensions from Quivers: Introduction

 \section{Introduction}

 We continue our development on algorithms to count the points of various representation varieties of a quiver with relations.
+In this note, we will mainly focus on a class of algebras called one-point extensions from a quiver.
+Unless otherwise specified our base field $k$ is the finite field $\mb{F}_q$ with $q$ elements.
+Let $Q$ be any finite quiver and $E$ a representation of $Q$.
+The one-point extension of $Q$ by $E$ is the triangular algebra $kQ[E]:=\sm{kQ\ 0\\\,E\:\ k}$.
+We also interested in the tensor product algebra $kA_2(Q):=kA_2\otimes kQ$, where $A_2$ is the Dynkin quiver of type $A_2$.
+Such algebras include a large class of {\em truncated Jacobian algebras}.
+The results established here can be applied to the quantum cluster algebra theory \cite{Fc3}.

-In \cite{Fc1}, we applied serval counting characters to the Harder-Narasimhan identity \eqref{eq:HallID} in the Hall algebra of a quiver and obtained several interesting formulas.
+In \cite{Fc1}, we applied serval counting characters to the Harder-Narasimhan identity \eqref{eq:HallID} in the Ringel-Hall algebra of a quiver and obtained several interesting formulas.
 All characters that we considered are originated from Reineke's counting character $\oldint$ from the Hall algebra to certain quantum power series ring.
 Unfortunately $\oldint$ fails to be an algebra morphism for non-hereditary algebras, though Harder-Narasimhan identity exists quite generally.
 However, applying the same map $\oldint$ to the HN-identity can still generate effective counting formulas.
 We will follow the similar line as the first paper.
 The only change is that we replace algebraic manipulations in the Hall algebras by corresponding geometric constructions.